OpenNews/datainstitute-website/homepage.md

 ## When + Where

-This year The Data Institute will return to its two-week, in-person format and take place July 10-21 on the campus of Howard University in Washington, D.C.
+The Data Institute is a two-week, in-person event from July 8-19 on the campus of Howard University in Washington, D.C.

 <span id="who"></span>